LBNL-ETA/MSWH/README.md

 ## Django Web Framework Deployment

-1. If the installation succeeded, to run the Django application navigate to the `web` folder (where the file `manage.py` is stored in) and run the following command to start the development server on your local machine:
+1. If the installation succeeded, to run the Django application navigate to the `web` folder (there should be a `manage.py` file) and start the development server on your local machine with:

         python manage.py runserver